 Distribution Graph

-When you run the risk analysis, Safran automatically generates a Risk Histogram for the finish date, start date, duration, and cost.
+When you run the risk analysis, Safran automatically generates a Risk Histogram for finish date, start date, duration and cost.

-The distribution graph is, by default, displayed for the entire project; however, you may choose to see the results as an activity or a summary.
+The distribution graph is by default displayed for the entire project; however, you may choose to see the results an activity or a summary.

 When you select one activity, Safran shows only the histogram and the related information for that activity.

 The histogram bar width can be changed in the area above the graph.
-By default, the bar width is set to Automatic.
-For Finish Date, Start Date, and Duration, you can also set it to Minute, 15 Minutes, Hour, Day, Week, Month, Quarter, or Year, depending on your need.
-For cost, only automatic can be chosen.
+The bar width is set to Automatic by default.
+For Finish Date, Start Date and Duration you can also set it to Minute, 15 Minutes, Hour, Day, Week, Month, Quarter or Year, depending on your need.
+For cost only automatic can be chosen.

 Information pane

-Depending on which result type you select, either Finish Date, Start Date, Duration, or Cost, the information pane provides you with the information related to the analysis results.
+Depending on which result type you select, either Finish Date, Start Date, Duration or Cost, the information pane provides you with the related information from the analysis results.
 The information pane consists of four main areas:

 Result Type of Product Part